Jewell Lutheran College

 There have been some changes made in the faculty from last year.
 Rev. Lehre remains as president.
 His services in that capacity have marked a wonderful growth and advancement in the school, and all who have been interested in the college have come to regard him as the right man in the right place.
 Anton Quello, Ellen Barrows and Mildred Hawkinson remain on the faculty in the same capacities as last year.
 Rebecca Johnson who was acting as assistant in the Academic department has been given places on the faculty.
 Miss Louise Nelson is back again, a fact that is noted by old students with genuine pleasure and that will be received with equal pleasure by new students as they come to know her.
 R. M. Hall is appointed to fill the place made vacant by the resignation of Prof. Okkelberg who is studying in Minnesota State University for his Master's degree.
 Miss Josephine Hagen is another teacher who is not back this year.
 Prof. Quello, finding life lonesome last winter, returned this fall neither lonely nor alone, but with a wife who has charge of his domestic economy.
 Miss Bertha Skordal is matron and Martin Larson is the jovial janitor.

 Prospects for the new school year are bright and glowing.
 The enrollment at the end of the first week totaled eighty.
 Last year at the same time there were only about sixty.
 The attendance for the year will undoubtedly increase over that of last year by nearly the same proportion.
 The estimate, based from letters received from old students and prospective new ones, and inquiries made, is for a total attendance in the year of from 250 to 300.
 The attendance for last full year reached 230.
-Students are present now from at least eight states, the states sending the larger numbers being as follows in order of numbers sent: Iowa, south Dakota, Minnesota.
+Students are present now from at least eight states, the states sending the larger numbers being as follows in order of numbers sent: Iowa, South Dakota, Minnesota.
 One girl is here from the state of Washington.

 Last week there were several vistors at the college among whom were Rev. N. G. Peterson of Northfield, Minnesota, and Mr. Barsness of Lodi, Wisconsin.